Jesse Malin: Solo career

 Malin performing at The Bowery Ballroom in New York City in 2015.

 Stateside fans were eventually able to purchase the album The Fine Art of Self Destruction in January 2003.
 Tour dates followed, both in America and the United Kingdom.
-Malin contributed to two cover albums, first he covered "Hungry Heart" for Light of Day: A Tribute to Bruce Springsteen, and then he recorded a cover of The Clash's "Death Or Glory" on the tribute White Riot Vol. 2: A Tribute to The Clash.
+Malin contributed to two cover albums: first he covered "Hungry Heart" for Light of Day: A Tribute to Bruce Springsteen, and then he recorded a cover of the Clash's "Death Or Glory" on the tribute White Riot Vol. 2: A Tribute to The Clash.
 He also picked up a nomination for the Shortlist Music Prize.

 By November 2003 he was back in the studio recording tracks for his second album, The Heat, which was released in June 2004, accompanied by a string of tour dates on both sides of the Atlantic.

-Malin has also collaborated with Ryan Adams & Johnny T to form the band The Finger (the pair adopted the pseudonyms "Irving Plaza" and "Warren Peace" respectively) who released two EPs which were later collected into the album We Are Fuck You.
+Malin has also collaborated with Ryan Adams & Johnny T to form the band the Finger (the pair adopted the pseudonyms "Irving Plaza" and "Warren Peace" respectively) who released two EPs which were later collected into the album We Are Fuck You.

-Malin's album, Glitter in the Gutter was released on March 20, 2007.
-It also featured a cover of The Replacements' "Bastards of Young" and a duet with Bruce Springsteen on "Broken Radio."
+Malin's album Glitter in the Gutter was released on March 20, 2007.
+It also featured a cover of the Replacements' "Bastards of Young" and a duet with Bruce Springsteen on "Broken Radio."
 A music video was also made to accompany "Broken Radio."

-Malin released a 'live in the studio' album, Love It To Life in November 2007 on the One Little Indian label for sale in the UK.
+Malin released a 'live in the studio' album, Love It To Life, in November 2007 on the One Little Indian label for sale in the UK.
 Recorded live at Gigantic Recording Studios in New York City, it featured songs from his previous albums.
 He used the title again in 2010 for an album of new material.

-Malin released a cover album on April 7, 2008 entitled On Your Sleeve, containing covers of songs by, among others, The Ramones, Sam Cooke, Neil Young and The Hold Steady, as well as a studio recording of a long-time live favourite, Fred Neil's "Everybody's Talkin'."
+Malin released a cover album on April 7, 2008 entitled On Your Sleeve, containing covers of songs by, among others, the Ramones, Sam Cooke, Neil Young and the Hold Steady, as well as a studio recording of a long-time live favourite, Fred Neil's "Everybody's Talkin'."

 In 2010, Malin formed a band called Jesse Malin and the St. Mark's Social and released a new album called Love It To Life; the title comes from a quote by Joe Strummer.
-(The title was previously used on a 2007 UK release of live material on the One Little Indian label.)
-Featuring a more rockier approach, the album's first single was "Burning The Bowery" and next single was "All The Way From Moscow."
+Featuring a more rock-oriented approach, the album's first single was "Burning The Bowery" and next single was "All The Way From Moscow."

 Malin was also a judge for the 9th annual Independent Music Awards.